This Seattle to San Francisco road trip itinerary contains affiliate links.

 It did not disappoint.

 Tip: try their ‘Earl Grey Steamer’ for a new twist on the humble cuppa.
+It was an unexpected highlight during our drive Seattle to San Francisco.

-While it might be tempting to speed around Seattle in an Uber, I’d highly recommend simply walking in order to get a feel for the city and obligatory lung-fulls of fresh Pacific air.
+While it might be tempting to speed around Seattle in an Uber, I’d highly recommend walking in order to get a feel for the city and obligatory lung-fulls of fresh Pacific air.

 Our walk from Belltown towards the Olympic Park traced the seafront; a sunny and jogger-filled walkway with mountains to our left and the city’s famous skyline to our right.